 It shows the propriety and value of his reward; not as a recovery of glory that had been laid aside, nor as a reinstatement in former dignity, but as an acquisition of new honor and power: and its usefulness, as a model of the reward promised to us, if, as he overcame, we also overcome the temptations that try us.

-The appropriate dignity and authority of Jesus Christ, in his relation to the human race, arises not from his having been the Creator of the world, and from having possessed super-angelic perfection and glory before all ages, but from his being the sent by God, the minister of divine mercy, and the Messiah.
+The appropriate dignity and authority of Jesus Christ, in his relation to the human race, arises not from his having been the Creator of the world, and from having possessed super-angelic perfection and glory before all ages, but from his being chosen and sent by God to be the minister of divine mercy, and the Messiah.

 Persevere in your efforts to serve the cause of pure Christianity.
 Let, however, your endeavors to promote the spread and reception of doctrinal truths, be always accompanied with, and be always subservient to, an ardent zeal in the cause of vital religion and pious virtue.

 What is speculation without practice?
 What are the clearest notions in the head without virtue in the heart arid life?
 What is the knowledge of God, and of his Christ, without obedience?
 Let us be ourselves exemplary in the Christian temper and conduct.

 Adapted from the writings of Rev. Joshua Toulmin, 1810

 Sunday, February 12, 2017